vipakm/Amit-Portfolio/README.md

-Here’s your enhanced Vue.js Portfolio `README.md` with your custom domain (`kumaramit.tech`) included and polished for professional presentation:

----

 # **Amit Kumar – Vue.js Portfolio**

 A modern, responsive portfolio website built using **Vue.js 3** and **Vite** — live at [**kumaramit.tech**](https://kumaramit.tech)